Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M400: Wait for current moves to finish

+### Parameters

+* **Sn** (RRF 3.5.0 and later only, optional, default 0) 0 = release all axes and extruders owned by the current motion system except for axes/extruders needed by he current tool, 1 = do not release axes or extruders

 ### Examples
 <br>
 <pre class="cblock">
-M400
+M400     ; wait until motion stops, in RRF 3.5.0 and later with multiple motion systems release owned axes and extruders M400 S1  ; wait until motion stops, do not release any axes or extruders
 </pre>

 ### Notes

 Finishes all current moves and and thus clears the buffer.
-That's identical to G4 P0.
+That's identical to G4 P0 except that G4 P0 does not release any axes or extruders.

 ## M401: Deploy z-probe